|Sherwood Foresters (Nottinghamshire and Derbyshire Regiment)||86634||3rd Battalion|

 Friends Meeting House in Fritchley

-Arthur Ludlow lived that the Briars which is on the Common between Crich and Fritchley.
+Arthur Ludlow lived at the Briars which is on the Common between Crich and Fritchley.

 It was built in 1907 as two semi-detached villas by Mr. John Smith of Belper for his two daughters and sons-in-law who were Mr and Mrs George Davidson and Mr and Mrs Arthur Ludlow.